Skip to main content

 Biography

-Linda McKie commenced her role as Executive Dean for the Faculty of Social Science & Public Policy in January 2022 and is Professor of Social and Public Policy in the Department of Global Health & Social Medicine.
+Professor Linda McKie has been the Executive Dean of the Faculty of Social Science and Public Policy (SSPP) since January 2022.
+She is also a Professor of Social and Public Policy in the Department of Global Health and Social Medicine.
+Since 2024, she has also been serving as a co-chair of the university's Investment Sub-Committee.

-From 2007 to 2014, she was part of the evaluation panels commissioned by the Greek Government to review research centres in Historical, Mediterranean and Social Sciences.
-From 2006 to 2010, she was a Senior Visiting Fellow, Hanken School of Economics, Helsinki.
+In 2004, Linda was elected a Fellow of the Academy of Social Sciences (FAcSS), and in 2010, she was appointed a member of the Research Excellence Framework (REF) 2014 Sub-panel 23: Sociology.
+Between 2007 and 2014, she was part of the evaluation panels commissioned by the Greek Government to review research centres in Historical, Mediterranean, and Social Sciences.
+Linda was also a Senior Visiting Fellow at the Hanken School of Economics in Helsinki for six years until 2010.

-Between 2012 and 2021, she chaired a range of Academy of Finland funding award panels.
-Funding award work has also been undertaken for various EU panels (COST, Horizon 2020, and Marie Curie) and the Irish and Norwegian Research Councils.
+Between 2012 and 2021, she chaired various funding award panels for the Academy of Finland.
+She has also contributed to funding evaluations for several EU initiatives (COST, Horizon 2020, and Marie Curie), as well as the Irish and Norwegian Research Councils.

 • Older workers and the care sector